buildkite-plugins/template-buildkite-plugin/README.md

   - label: "🔍 Prompt ChatGPT to summarise build"
     command: echo "Summarise build"
     plugins:
-      - chatgpt-prompter#v0.0.1:
+      - chatgpt-prompter#v0.0.1: ~
-          api_key: "$$OPENAI_API_KEY"
-          buildkite_api_token: "$$BUILDKITE_API_TOKEN"
 ```

 ## Configuration

-### Required
+### Optional

 #### `api_key` (string)

-The name of the Buildkite secret key that contains your OpenAI API token to use for ChatGPT access.
-Use an environment variable reference for this.
+The environment variable that the OpenAI API key is stored in.
+Defaults to using `OPENAI_API_KEY`.
+The recommended approach for storing your API key is to use [Buildkite Secrets](https://buildkite.com/docs/pipelines/security/secrets/buildkite-secrets).

 - **Environment variable**: `"${OPENAI_API_KEY}"` - References an environment variable set at upload time
 - **Buildkite secrets**: Create `.buildkite/hooks/pre-command` with `export OPENAI_API_KEY=$(buildkite-agent secret get OPENAI_API_KEY)`, then use `"$$OPENAI_API_KEY"` (recommended)

-### Optional
+The plugin will fail if no OpenAI key is set.

 #### `buildkite_api_token` (string)

-The Buildkite API token to use for fetching build information from the Buildkite API to use for build analysis.
-If not specified, the plugin will look for `BUILDKITE_API_TOKEN` in the environment.
+The environment variable that the Buildkite API Token is stored in.
+Defaults to `BUILDKITE_API_TOKEN`.
+If the env var is not set, the plugin will show a warning and will default to using step level analysis.
+The Buildkite API token is used for fetching build information from the Buildkite API to use for build level analysis.
+The Buildkite API token should have at least `read_builds` and `read_build_logs` [token scopes](https://buildkite.com/docs/apis/managing-api-tokens#token-scopes), otherwise API calls will fail.

 #### `model` (string)